Do you know? RVs hold water in two types of tanks: Gray water tank and Black water tank.

 There are usually two reasons a black water sensor malfunctions:

 - Firstly, the sensor in the tank could be broken.
 It’s relatively common for the sensor to break down.
-In such a situation, nothing you do to clean the tank would matter.
+Nothing you do to clean the tank would matter in such a situation.
 You need to replace the sensor with a new one.

-- Secondly, the sensor can malfunction and show incorrect readings, if something is stuck on the sensor.
-It causes the metal nub to indicate the filling of the tank to a certain level.
+- Secondly, if something is stuck on the sensor, it can malfunction and show incorrect readings.
+This causes the metal nub to indicate that the tank is being filled to a certain level.

-We know the black water tank holds the waste from the toilet, which includes liquid as well as solid waste.
-If the sensor shows a wrong reading, it means either a wet tissue or wet debris is stuck on the feeler.
+We know the black water tank holds the waste from the toilet, including liquid and solid waste.
+If the sensor shows a wrong reading, it means either wet tissue or wet debris is stuck on the feeler.

 How Do We Know if The Reading Is Wrong?